CyrusMoreno/alpacas-r-socute/kyd.md

 ### Data analysts typically work with six problem types

 #### Making predictions
- Industry Problems that use predictive analysis [^1]
+ Example of Industry Problems that use predictive analysis [^1]
  - Automotive new technology emerging
  - Aerospace a real-time analytics application to predict subsystem performance
  - Energy Production predicting electricity price and demand